-The main purpose of this workbook is to support you as you study for the Chartered Management Institute Level 3 - First Line Management, so it specifically focuses on the content of the syllabus for Unit 3001, Personal Development as a First Line Manager.
+The main purpose of this workbook is to support you as you study for the Chartered Management Institute Level 3 - First Line Management, so it specifically focuses on the content of the syllabus for Unit 3001V1, Personal Development as a First Line Manager.
 This is about the way in which you lead and motivate your team to achieve organisational goals.

-This workbook provides underpinning knowledge and developmenderstanding to improve your skills as well as to prepare for future assessment.
-If you are studying towards the Level 3, to en you will be assessed by your approved centre or your knowledge and understanding of the following learning outcomes:
+This workbook provides underpinning knowledge and develops understanding to improve your skills as well as to prepare for future assessment.
+If you are studying towards the Level 3, then you will be assessed by your approved centre on 'your knowledge and understanding of' the following learning outcomes:

-- 1. understand how to develop and use person development plan - 2. know how to plan and manage work - 3. understand how to develop and anintain working relationships to achie a bjectives - 4. be able to safegord the vertice of the team in the working environment.
+- 1. Be able to develop and use a personal development plan - 2.
+Understand how to plan and manage work - 3.
+Understand how to develop and maintain effective working relationships to achieve objectives - 4.
+Be able to safeguard the welfare of the team in the working environment.